cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 # Advanced queries

-With advanced queries you can make more complex queries, using boolean operators and a specific set of parameters.
+With advanced queries you can make more complex queries, using boolean operators, search keywords and/or specific field values, and grouping.

 The syntax is based on the Lucene query syntax.
 More info about the syntax can be found in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).